-The construction project for the Port Terminal in Macaé (Tepor) takes another important and definitive step this month of October for the joy of its residents and the city's economy.
-EBTE managed to meet the environmental requirements for the installation of the enterprise and filed with INEA and in a short time, approximately in 15 days, we will already have a date for the public hearing, according to the institution.
+The construction project for the Port Terminal in Macaé (Tepor) takes another important and definitive step this October for the joy of its residents and the city’s economy.
+EBTE has met the environmental requirements for the installation of the enterprise and has submitted to INEA, and soon, in about 15 days, we will have a date for the public hearing, according to the institution.

-In addition to the Port Terminal, the project also provides for an oil storage area or its derivatives and a Natural Gas Processing unit.
-Remembering that Macanese society will be able to participate in this Hearing, when the date and location of the event is announced, Click Petróleo e Gás will notify our followers and readers.
+In addition to the Port Terminal, the project also includes an area for storing oil or its derivatives and a Natural Gas Processing Unit.
+It is worth mentioning that the Macaense community will be able to participate in this Hearing when the date and location of the event are announced; Click Petróleo e Gás will notify our followers and readers.

 -